doublecloud/transfer/README.md

 </div>

-Databend thrives on community contributions!
+Transfer thrives on community contributions!
 Whether it's through ideas, code, or documentation, every effort helps in enhancing our project.
 As a token of our appreciation, once your code is merged, your name will be eternally preserved in the **system.contributors** table.

 Here are some resources to help you get started: